 Last week’s post brought to a close an account of my first Vipassana meditation course.
 It’s a story about trauma, catharsis, and synchronicity, which begins here.
 As compensation for this longer story, below is a haiku version of how and why I currently practice Vipassana.
-Perhaps down the road I’ll be able to flesh it out.
+Perhaps down the road I’ll put some flesh on these weathered bones.

 Sustained awareness of posture, breath, thoughts, and sensations conjoined with radical acceptance of impermanence,